nicx/node-tradfri-restapi/README.md

  1. Setup libcoap as explained below
  2. Rename `./config/default.json-sample` to `./config/default.json` and update with the IKEA hub information
  3. Run using node >4.4.7
+ 4. Register identity and put returned PSK to config

 Compiling libcoap
 ---